adityamenon/ncExSol/README.md

 6. The docker image should be pushed to Dockerhub so pulling it and running it would be a snap.
     1. Right now the codebase is in a good deal of flux so I don't want to 'publish' yet.
 Bad UX to make the user build the image by themselves though.
+7. Needing to use `haveOwnProperty` instead of `respondsTo` assertion particularly for testing presence of static methods on classes.
+Not sure why the latter isn't working as expected, needs research.
+8. The validator service has potential to become extremely messy as the application grows, it will need to be broken down into sub-services (and libraries could be used).

 ### Even nicer-to-haves